Friconnet try and Retter conversion seals Sidmouth Chiefs floodlit win at North Petherton

 Sidmouth Chiefs continued their move up the league table with a first-ever win at North Petherton in a match played on Friday night under floodlights, writes Terry O'Brien.

 A good turn out of Sidmouth supporters help nullify the distinct home advantage as the Chiefs recorded a splendid 23-19 success.

 After a bright start, the Chiefs were guilty of a high penalty count, which handed the initiative to the home side.
 Clearly the right words were spoken at half time.

-Discipline was restored and with it they regained control of proceedings apart from a brain-fart induced aberration deep into injury-time.
+Discipline was restored and with it they regained control of proceedings apart from an aberration deep into injury-time.

 The Chiefs kicked off in good conditions and went straight on the attack.
 With play confined to the North Petherton half, they retained possession well through several phases until the defence was stretched.
 The ball was moved swiftly along the back line for Luke Wells-Burr to profit from the overlap with a try in the corner.
 The conversion attempt was unsuccessful.

 North Petherton showed that they could also keep possession well through the phases inducing the Chiefs to concede penalties.
 One of these was kicked for a lineout in the corner.
 They worked a peel around the back, which was well supported and the number four finished off with a converted try under the posts.

 On a rare visit into opposition territory on the half hour, Luke Bess executed a classical outside break from a scrum.
 He was eventually stopped close to the line, but Ollie Pyne was on hand to finish the move off.
 The try was unconverted.

 The Chiefs were forced to defend for the remainder of the half.
 North Petherton's persistence and good control of the ball was eventually rewarded with a try in injury time.
 The successful conversion gave them a 14-10 half-time lead.